 The series reflects the latest ideas in entrepreneurial training, and features several entrepreneurs that talk about both the things they did right and the challenges they faced.
 The spring series features in-depth, hands-on workshops focused on the mechanics of starting a business.

-The spring series dates will be announced in early spring 2014.
-Click here for a syllabus and click here for the business model canvas (the canvas is the basis for the competition — we will go over this the first night).
+Click here for Vol Court Spring 2014 Syllabus and click here for the business model canvas (the canvas is the basis for the competition — we will go over this the first night).
 As we get closer to starting the series, more information on the sessions will be found at: www.facebook.com/AndersonCEI

 View videos and documents of past sessions here: Vol Court Archive & Video Resources